Nepal Travel Guide

 Transportation: How to Travel Around Nepal

 For independence and convenience, paying extra is well worth it in the case of private transport.
-Private jeep and driver for $80-120 a day depending on the road for 4-7 people.
-Anywhere to shoot countryside, roadside temples, or street food freedom to stop is with this option.
-Taxis can be taken for intra-city travel short distances, but bargain or use meter at all costs.
-Private transport is very useful in festival times when public transport is too packed.
+Private jeep and driver for $80-120 a day, depending on the road, for 4-7 people.
+Anywhere to shoot, countryside, roadside temples, or street food, freedom to stop is with this option.
+Taxis can be taken for intra-city travel, short distances, but bargain or use the meter at all costs.
+Private transport is very useful during festival times when public transport is too packed.

 Some useful Nepali greeting words are given below: